Not available as a wild module

 OverviewThis module introduces you to the major theories and research in the social psychology of interpersonal behaviour.
 The emphasis throughout is on social cognition, and three main areas will be considered: social cognition and the self, attitudes (including attitude-behaviour relations, attitude change and persuasion), and interpersonal relationships.
 There will be a strong emphasis on social psychological theory and systematic empirical research in both field and laboratory settings.
-Teaching will be by lectures and seminars.

 This module appears in: